grondak/noticeavoid/README.md

   3/4/2023: Adding some few initial files with some sample/test code
   3/6/2023: Added one lookie loo on top of playfield
   3/7/2023: Fixed a minor timing issue for the lookie loo versus the playfield
-  3/8/2023: Added credits section to README.md
+  3/8/2023: Added credits section to README.md and added 2nd lookie loo. fixed CRT Probe timing errors

 ## Credits: